 Sticky rice, coconut egg custard and pandan juice come together to create this two-layered quintessential Peranakan dessert.
 The rice is pressed together to form the base before pouring the fresh green custard layer on top.
 The results are beautiful and make for the perfect sweet snack.

 Why am I only hearing about Peranakan food now?

 Peranakan food has always been available in Singapore’s hawker centres.
 But when Singapore became a major tourist destination from the late 1980s, Peranakan food became a tasty icon of the cultural diversity Singapore realised it could promote to visitors.

 In the last half decade Peranakan cuisine has made an even bigger jump – one out of Singapore.
-Peranakan now pops up in cooking shows, recipe books, restaurant menus and workshops around the world.
-With funky, contemporary Asian eateries opening all the time, European, North American and Australian diners have become more attuned to Asian culinary intricacies.
+Peranakan food now pops up in cooking shows, recipe books, restaurant menus and workshops around the world.
+With funky, contemporary Asian eateries opening all the time, the world is becoming more attuned to Asian culinary intricacies.
 They are now discovering Vietnamese, Japanese, Thai and other Asian cuisines – and Peranakan food is the perfect vehicle for exploring even further.

 Although the aforementioned dishes have sprung up in restaurants across London, Paris and Melbourne, the best Peranakan restaurants are of course in Singapore.
 The quickest way into Peranakan food is the famous nyonya cakes.
 These colourful morsels are often found in Singapore’s markets and stores.

 Of course hawker centres are an easy option too, and there are plenty of authentic restaurants serving their own traditional recipes such as House of Peranakan and Chilli Padi Nonya Restaurant.